Standard form contract: Shrink wrap contracts

 Courts in the United States have faced the issue of shrink wrap contracts in two ways.
 One line of cases follows ProCD v.
 Zeidenberg which held such contracts enforceable (e.g. Brower v Gateway), and the other follows Klocek v.
 Gateway, Inc, which found them unenforceable.
 These decisions are split on the question of assent, with the former holding that only objective manifestation of assent is required while the latter require at least the possibility of subjective assent.

 Canada

 In Canada, exclusion clauses in a standard form contract cannot be relied on where a seller knows or has reason to know a purchaser is mistaken as to its terms (Tilden Rent-A-Car Co. v.
 Clendenning).
+The Supreme Court found a standard arbitration clause requiring a gig worker to litigate before the Dutch International Chamber of Commerce void due to unconscionability in Uber Technologies Inc v Heller (2020).

 Australia

 Standard form contracts have generally received little special treatment under Australian common law.
 A 2003 New South Wales Court of Appeal case (Toll (FGCT) Pty Limited v Alphapharm Pty Limited) gave some support for the position that notice of exceptional terms is required for them to be incorporated.
 However the defendant successfully appealed to the High Court so currently there is no special treatment of standard form contracts in Australia.

 Since 1 January 2011, the Australian Consumer Law has been enacted in Australia at the national level, and due to a Council of Australian Governments (COAG) agreement this legislation is now part of each jurisdiction's (state's or territory's) Fair Trading laws.